CtrlK

 Suggestions

-Add explicit error recovery/feedback loops to workflows (e.g., 'If canary metrics fail: rollback with `kubectl rollout undo`, investigate logs, fix, and redeploy')
+Add explicit error recovery and rollback steps to the deployment workflow (e.g., 'If canary metrics fail: rollback with `kubectl rollout undo`, investigate logs, fix, and redeploy').

 DimensionReasoningScore